cameronapak/freedom-stack/README.md

 _Previously the Astwoah Stack_

-An approachable and simple web stack, based on Astro.
+Develop on the web with freedom.
+Freedom is an approachable and simple web stack, based on Astro.
 (Very similar to the [AHA stack](https://ahastack.dev/).)

 ## Stack